Welcome to PEDRA

 ========================

 Parallel Electrical Dielectric Response Analysis, PEDRA, is used to fit Electrochemical Impedance Spectroscopy data.
-The PEDRA approach is different, but the power and usefulness of the EIS technique remains the same.
+The PEDRA approach of determining the number of dielectric responses the data can support is different from the traditional approach of choosing a model to fit the data, but the power and usefulness of the EIS technique remains the same.

 ========================

-Dielectric Responses represents AC current paths.
-Current along a path is limited by the resistance and blocked a capacitance (or inductance).
-As the frequency changes one path is blocked and the current finds another.
+Dielectric Response is a series R-CPE current path.
+Current along a path is limited by the resistance and blocked a capacitance.
+As the frequency changes one path is blocked and current finds the next lower impedance path.

 EIS is a Powerful, macro-size technique (large ascribed surface area) that is extremely sensitive to micro/nano scale structural details.
-Currently, PEDRA is used for high impedance barrier films, however it could be modified for low impedance applications.
+The PEDRA approach was developed for high impedance barrier films, however is applicable to the full range of impedance response.

 Services